 Our mission is to gather, manage, and distribute assets to promote the work of the gospel within the Archdiocese of Santa Fe.

-Inspired by faith, leaders of the Church and community wanted to build a charitable organization for endowed funds to be a lasting wellspring of financial support for Catholic ministry within the Archdiocese of Santa Fe.
-In 1991, The Catholic Foundation was created as a vehicle for donors to include the church in their charitable giving-building a stronger, more vibrant future for the Archdiocese of Santa Fe.
+Inspired by faith, leaders of the Church and community wanted to build a charitable organization for endowed funds to be a lasting wellspring of financial support for Catholic ministry throughout the Archdiocese of Santa Fe.
+In 1991, The Catholic Foundation was created as a vehicle for donors to include the church in their charitable giving-building a stronger, more vibrant future for the communities throughout the Archdiocese of Santa Fe.

 Giving through the Foundation allows your charitable dollars to directly support the Catholic organization or program you choose, giving you peace of mind that your charitable wishes will always be honored.

 San Isidro, Patron Saint of The Catholic Foundation

 Birth: 1070 | Death: May 15, 1130

 San Isidro Labrador (St. Isidore the laborer) is the patron saint of farmers, agricultural workers, laborers, livestock, rural communities and Madrid, Spain.
 He was born to very poor and pious Catholic parents and when he was old enough, he was sent to work for a wealthy landowner.
 He married Maria de la Cabeza, who was later canonized as San Maria de la Cabeza.
 San Isdro attended Mass every morning and afternoon, but because of this, he was often late for work.
 Even though he was late, his ploughing was always completed.
 His co-workers believed they had witnessed his work being carried out by angels and so held Isidro with great respect.